Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Application of Steiros et al.'s model to the experimental data

 The Glauert-derived blockage correction method of \citet{steiros_analytical_2022} may also used to ``correct'' confined performance performance at one blockage ratio ($\beta_1$) to a different blockage ratio ($\beta_2$) by simply specifying a non-zero target value of $\beta$ when solving \cref{eq:CT_steiros} for ${u^{\ast}}'$.
-While \citeauthor{steiros_analytical_2022} note this forecasting capability, they did not demonstrate it or evaluate the accuracy of such forecasts in their study.
-Here, we apply this forecasting approach to the experimental data and present the results in a similar manner to \Cref{sec:lmadForecasting}. \Cref{fig:forecastCT_steiros} shows the predicted thrust coefficients at $\beta_2 = 30.0\%$, $45.0\%$, and $55.0\%$ when \citeauthor{steiros_analytical_2022}'s forecasting method is applied to the experimental data. $C_T$ is accurately predicted at lower $\lambda$, but error between the predicted and measured $C_T$ becomes large at higher $\lambda$.
+While \citeauthor{steiros_analytical_2022} note this generalized blockage adjustment capability, the evaluation of their model is limited to prediction of low-blockage ($\beta = 3\%$) performance.
+Here, we apply this blockage adjustment approach to the experimental data and present the results in a similar manner to \Cref{sec:lmadForecasting}. \Cref{fig:forecastCT_steiros} shows the predicted thrust coefficients at $\beta_2 = 30.0\%$, $45.0\%$, and $55.0\%$ when \citeauthor{steiros_analytical_2022}'s generalized blockage correction is applied to the experimental data. $C_T$ is accurately predicted at lower $\lambda$, but error between the predicted and measured $C_T$ becomes large at higher $\lambda$.
 Similar trends are observed for the predicted $C_P$ using this method (\Cref{fig:forecastCP_steiros}).
-For both $C_T$ and $C_P$, forecast accuracy becomes worse for a larger difference between $\beta_1$ and $\beta_2$.
+For both $C_T$ and $C_P$, prediction accuracy becomes worse for a larger difference between $\beta_1$ and $\beta_2$.
 This result is consistent with \citeauthor{steiros_analytical_2022}'s observations of the limitations of their model's accuracy at high $\lambda$.
-Similar to the LMADT-based bluff-body forecast method evaluated in \Cref{sec:lmadForecasting}, trends in prediction accuracy resemble trends in blockage-corrected ${C_T}'-\lambda'$ and ${C_P}'-\lambda'$ curves \Cref{fig:compare_glauert}, which form the basis for confined performance forecasting based in Glauert's theory.
+Trends in prediction accuracy resemble trends in blockage-corrected ${C_T}'-\lambda'$ and ${C_P}'-\lambda'$ curves \Cref{fig:compare_ct_UPrime,fig:compare_cp_UPrime}, which form the basis for a generalized blockage adjustment based in Glauert's theory.